John Inglis (civil servant): Edinburgh and medical education for women

 Elsie Inglis went on to become a surgeon, a prominent figure in the suffrage movement and founded the Scottish Women's Hospitals which saw service behind front lines in the First World War.

 Inglis continued to write almost daily letters, full of encouragement and support, to his daughter Elsie, until his death in 1894.

-Over 20 years later speaking at a large meeting at the Criterion Theatre in London in April 1916, she acknowledged the importance of his role in her life.
+Over 20 years later, speaking at a large meeting at the Criterion Theatre in London in April 1916, she acknowledged the importance of his role in her life.
 'If I have been able to do anything -whatever I am, whatever I have done - I owe it all to my father.'
-John Inglis is buried in Dean Cemetery, Edinburgh.
+Inglis is buried in Dean Cemetery, Edinburgh.